mczvc827/OneLang/README.md

 ```

 ### We are `Almighty God’s People`, focused on `People Helping People`
-Aside from revolutionizing the HR workforce, picked the best Economical Systems for a certain economical problem, as a solution, we had made models for business (consumers, producers), financing, managing (the people — inside and outside: the employment agencies, and the intermediaries — and the project), built the new but effective processes, of old but still gold, which are maximized to its full usefulness and productiveness, by `System of Performance ℠`, a dual gold efficiency, (compare with the old style of _double-time efficiency_; I am here to emphasize the value + effectiveness of a work in a project); and by crafting every single needed tools — for every aspect of business — by the Excellent Engineers and Prime Architects — providing the solutions to every modelling problem of its users, systematically and with ease-of-use.
+Aside from revolutionizing the `HR` workforce, picked the best Economical Systems for a certain economical problem, as a solution, we had made models for business (consumers, producers), financing, managing (the people — inside and outside: the employment agencies, and the intermediaries — and the project), built the new but effective processes, of old but still gold, which are maximized to its full usefulness and productiveness, by `System of Performance ℠`, a dual gold efficiency, (compare with the old style of _double-time efficiency_; I am here to emphasize the value + effectiveness of a work in a project); and by crafting every single needed tools — for every aspect of business — by the Excellent Engineers and Prime Architects — providing the solutions to every modelling problem of its users, systematically and with ease-of-use.
 Done with `Agility by Design ℠` by the Royal Developers and Agile HR, to manage the project, prime to its People!
-We are a Royal Club of every Professionals, to do the work, because we value the People, but we value more our Family, and mostly, our One True God, above all, in serving one right.
+We are a `Royal Club of every Professionals`, to do the work, because we value the People, but we value more our Family, and mostly, our One True God, above all, in serving one right.

 # `Royal Club`™ Machines, Equipments, and Technology
 We are the Next Silicon Valley!
 A Century and a Score Four!
 Because we love Tacos and Waffles!

 - For business, an MBA devices (not just machines) would suffice!
-- For Medical Devices, we are now _Uprising with the Tron_℠ — [we do not delay] — revolutionizing the security and safety, and the New Tele-health, of Medical equipments and devices.
+- For Medical Devices, we are now _Uprising with the Tron_ ℠ — [we do not delay] — revolutionizing the security and safety, and the New Tele-health, of Medical equipments and devices.
 - A Century and Score, we are now in the field of Digital Electronics, Medical frontier of non-invasive surgeries, and mobility — fitness and wellness of everyone!
 - We Are Bayanihan!